A questioning comma, a speaking exclamation point. Quve: Developing Thinking and Speaking Skills

 "Friend!
 What do you think about this part?"

-your child pauses (,) and begins to think for himself.
+the child pauses (,) and begins to think for herself.

 Your child's first question teacher, who pauses and thinks, engages in conversation, and awakens with questions.